alexnjh/apan50-kube-demo/README.md

     ```

 2. Before deploying the VPA we first need to understand under which cicumstances will the the VPA redeploy the pod with more resources.
-    - When the pod requested resource is below the lowerbound or the CPU load is above the upperbound the VPA will redeploy a new pod with more resources
+    - When the pod requested resource is below the lowerbound or the current CPU load is above the upperbound values in the VPA recommandation

-3. Now we take a look at the current requested resources used by the nginx pod look for requests and the out put should be similar to the one shown below
+3. Now we take a look at the current requested resources used by the nginx pod look for label __requests__

     ```
     kubectl describe pods --selector=app=nginx